grickit/Gambot/documentation/gambot_api_language.md

 ### Bot Management ###
   * __sleep>[number]__
-    * This will cause the bot to sleep for [number] seconds.
+    * Causes the bot to sleep for [number] seconds.
-    * Can be a float because we actually use the four argument version of select() for this.
+    * Can be a float because it is directly mapped to the four argument version of select().
     * Because this locks up the entire bot, it should be used sparingly.
     * It is not necessary to use "*sleep>*" to throttle messages sent to the IRC server to avoid flood kicks.
 This is handled automatically.